Akshayy708/SynergyInTraining/README.md

 # SynergyInTraining

-These are some of the tasks that I did while in the first month of training.
+These are some of the tasks that I performed while in the first month of training.